Conformal vector fields on doubly warped product manifolds and applications: An introduction

-for every $X\in \mathfrak{X}\left( M\right) $, is called a concurrent vector field.
-A concurrent vector field is a conformal vector field with conformal factor $\rho =2$.
+In physics, symmetry assumptions are used to understand the relation between geometry and matter of a spacetime given by Einstein's field equation.
+For example, the metric tensor of (pseudo-)Riemannian manifold does not change under the flow of a Killing vector field i.e. the flow of a Killing vector field generates a spacetime symmetry.
+The number of independent Killing vector fields measures the degree of symmetry of a (pseudo-)Riemannian manifold.
+Conformal vector fields have also a well-known geometrical and physical interpretations and have been studied on (pseudo-)Riemannian manifolds for a long time.
+The existence of a conformal vector field on a spacetime is specially useful to study its geometry.
 The flow of a conformal vector consists of conformal transformations of the Riemannian manifold.
-The number of independent Killing vector fields measures the degree of symmetry of a Riemannian manifold.
-Thus, the problems of existence and characterization of different types of conformal vector fields in different spaces are important and are widely discussed by both mathematicians and physicists (for example see \cite {Alodan:2011,Berestovskii2008,Deshmokh20141,Deshmokh20142,Kuhnel:1997,Nomizo1960,Sanchez1999,Steller2006} ).
+Thus, the problems of existence and characterization of different types of conformal vector fields in different spaces are important and are widely discussed by both mathematicians and physicists (for example see \cite {Berestovskii2008,Deshmokh20141,Deshmokh20142,Kuhnel:1997,Sanchez1999,Steller2006} and further references contained therein).

-In this article, we present a complete study of two disjoint classes of conformal vector fields on doubly warped product manifolds as well as on doubly warped space-times.
-Moreover, we study Ricci solitons on doubly warped product manifolds and on doubly warped space-times admitting these types of conformal vector fields.
+The aim of the present paper is to study and explore conformal vector fields on doubly warped product manifolds as well as doubly warped spacetimes.
+We derive many characterizations of conformal vector fields on doubly warped product manifolds and doubly warped spacetimes.
+Then we study matter and Ricci collineation on doubly warped manifolds.
+One may notice that, after Pereleman used Ricci soliton to solve the Poincare conjecture posed in 1904, a growing body of research has continued to study Ricci soliton.
+Accordingly, we study Ricci solitons on doubly warped product spacetimes admitting many types of conformal vector fields.
+We get some partial answers of the questions: What do a doubly warped Ricci soliton factors inherit? and what are conditions under which a doubly warped spacetime is a doubly warped Ricci soliton?

 This article is organized as follows.
 Section 2 represents some connection and curvature related formulas on doubly warped product manifolds.
 In section 3, we study conformal vector fields on doubly warped product manifolds.
-Then we study conformal and concurrent vector fields on doubly warped space-times in the next two sections.
-Finally section 6 presents an application of conformal and concurrent vector fields, namely, Ricci soliton on doubly warped space-times admitting these types of vector fields.
+Then we study conformal and concurrent vector fields on doubly warped spacetimes in two subsections.
+Finally section 4 a study of Ricci soliton on doubly warped spacetimes admitting these types of vector fields.
+Almost all considerations and statements in this work are local.